SiteMorph/protostore/README.md

 Change Log
 ----------

+4.3.1
+* Changed to using protobuf 2.5 and added a number of features.

 2.9.0
 * Added support for long auto incremented keys to the field crud store.
 This should work transparently using the message id field polymorphism.